 A personal health budget is an amount of money to support your identified health and wellbeing needs, planned and agreed between you and your local NHS team.
 The aim is to give people with long-term conditions and disabilities greater choice and control over the healthcare and support they receive.

-Together with your NHS team (such as a GP) you will develop a care plan.
-The plan sets out your personal health and wellbeing needs, the health outcomes you want to achieve, the amount of money in the budget and how you are going to spend it.
+Together with the NHS team supporting you, you will develop a care and support plan.
+The plan sets out your health and wellbeing needs, the health outcomes you want to achieve, the amount of money in the budget and how you are going to spend it.
 You can use a personal health budget to pay for a wide range of items and services, including therapies, personal care and equipment.
 This will allow you more choice and control over the health services and care you receive.

 Can I have a personal health budget as well as a personal budget for social care and support?

 Yes.
 If you already have a personal budget for care and support from social services and your NHS team agrees, you can also have a personal health budget and ask for both to be paid into the same account.

 Do I have to have a personal health budget?

 No. If having a personal health budget does not work for you, your local NHS will provide the care you need as it has always done.

 Even if you choose to have a personal health budget you don’t have to change any healthcare or support that is working well for you just because you.

 There is more information about Personal Health budgets on the links below: